jdubois/nubesgen-cli/README.md

 This CLI is part of the [NubesGen project](https://nubesgen.com).

-It automates a project configuration: on simple projects, running `nubesgen` on the command line should be enough to have it running on Azure with *no manual step*.
+It automates a project configuration: on simple projects, running `nubesgen-cli` on the command line should be enough to have it running on Azure with *no manual step*.

 More specifically, this tool:
 - scans the project to find its NubesGen configuration
 - sets up the GitOps workflow

+## Installation

+## Running the binary on Linux

+To run the binary on a Mac, you need to:

+- Download the latest release: `gh release download --repo jdubois/nubesgen-cli --pattern='*-linux'`
+- Make the binary executable: `chmod +x nubesgen-cli-linux`
+- Run the binary: `./nubesgen-cli-linux`

 ## Running the binary on a Mac